bbauska/Coursera-Bootstrap/README.md

 <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to-fit=no">
 ```

-The *viewport* meta tag ensures that the screen width is set to the
+The <i>viewport</i> meta tag ensures that the screen width is set to the
 device width and the content is rendered with this width in mind.

 This brings us to the second issue, designing the websites to be